Trippett Fellowship

 Perspective in Advocacy: A Conversation – Part One – December 22, 2022

-We are excited to welcome Wendy Asmen as a 2023-2024 Trippett Fellow, with a focus on outreach to the Spanish speaking disability community.
-We know the need for information and resources in Spanish is great, and we look forward to meeting this growing need with Wendy’s help.
+We are excited to welcome Majo Flores as a 2024-2025 Trippett Fellow, with a focus on outreach to the Spanish speaking disability community.
+We know the need for information and resources in Spanish is great, and we look forward to meeting this growing need with Majo’s help.

 img newsletter 2